Inspired by the movie, Chef, these Cuban mojo pulled pork tacos are simple to make but loaded with flavor. It doesn’t hurt that fried onions top them!

 - Place pork in large crockpot with marinade.
 Cook on low for 6-8 hours or on high for 3-4 hours.

 - Preheat oven to 400°F. When the pork is fully cooked and tender, carefully transfer it to a baking sheet and bake in oven for 15-20 minutes or until browned on top.
-Discard the extra chicken stock from the slow cooker.
-Shred the pork and return to the slow cooker and stir in the mojo sauce.
+Shred the pork and return to the slow cooker with the remaining marinade.
 Add salt if needed.
+If you want thicker sauce, mix 2 tbsp marinade with 1 tbsp cornstarch and stir in.

 - Pour the buttermilk over the onions in a large bowl.
 Submerge the onions and make sure everything is coated.